 Students will be dropped off using the school's main carline, which promptly ends at 8:10 am.
-All students dropped off after 8:10 am must check in at the school's main office.
-No students are allowed to be dropped off in front of main office between 7:45 am and 8:10 am due to traffic safety concerns.
+All students dropped off after 8:10 am must check in at the appropriate office.
+No students are allowed to be dropped off in front of the main office or the middle school building between 7:45 am and 8:10 am due to traffic safety concerns.